haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 		(Note: The *actual* `ntp.conf` used by the server will be at `/var/lib/ntp/ntp.conf.dhcp`.)

-	-	If you want your NTP server to be the only one used by the client, then you will need to comment out all the `server` and `pool` configuration lines in `/etc/ntp.conf`.
+	c.
+If you want your NTP server to be the only one used by the client, then you will need to comment out all the `server` and `pool` configuration lines in `/etc/ntp.conf`.